anis105/neural-network-builder/README.md

 This project is built using React and Mantine for the frontend, with TensorFlow.js for neural network operations.

-## License

-This project is open-source and available under the MIT license.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\